phdata/snowpipe-cli/README.md

 script.

 The `snowflake-ingest` package does bring many additional dependencies, but it has more robust error handling and retry.
-Furthermore, since it is maintained by Snowflake, it should be less likely to breakages due to changes in the REST APIs.
+Furthermore, since it is maintained by Snowflake, it should be less likely to break due to changes in the REST APIs.

 The script also provides a JWT generator that can be used without calling specific endpoints in the event that you simply need a JWT for some other adhoc use.